evkx/evkx.github.io/content/models/nissan/ariya/Ariya_SR/_index.md

 The second row has a standard three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
 In addition, the following functionalities are available.

+- heating (optional)

 ## Climate system

-You can choose from two different climate systems.
-The 1-zone climate system supports only controlling one common zone for the whole car.
-The 3-zone climate system supports different temperatures in three zones for the driver, passenger, and backseat.
+There is one climate system available.
+The 2-zone climate system supports different temperatures in two zone for the driver and passenger.

 ## Comfort